ryan-farruggia/ryan-farruggia.github.io/README.md

 window.open(../imgCookie.jdk);
 window.replace(proxy.html);

-- json files included client side -
+// json files included client side
 ```

-### Installing
+### Navigation

-A step by step series of examples that tell you how to get a development env running
+A step by step list of different pages and sections to be completed.

-Say what the step will be
+- [x] Home
+- [x] Skills
+- [x] Portfolio
+- [x] My Story
+- [x] Contact
+- [ ] Education

 ```
-Give the example
+// To do:

+// Move 'My Story to a new .html file to make room and reduce load times.
+// Finish Education portfolio
+// Finalize education-test.htm for testing phase.
 ```

-And repeat
+Lower priority:

 ```
-until finished
+// Move 'My Story to a new .html file to make room and reduce load times.
 ```

 End with an example of getting some data out of the system or using it for a little demo